For those new to this website:

 Non-detect for arsenic

-These were my mugs (before I started testing everything I own with an XRF!) … I was totally bummed to let them go, but now I have only lead-free mugs in my house!
+These were my mugs (before I started testing everything I own with an XRF instrument!) … I was totally bummed to let them go, but now I have only Lead-free mugs in my house!